vladimirvivien/startype/README.md

 }
 ```

-An argument can be marked as optional to avoid error when it is not provided.
+An argument can be marked as optional to avoid error if it is not provided.
 For instance,
-if argument `cnt` is not provided in the `kwargs` tuple, function `KwargsToGo` will not reoprt an error.
+if argument `cnt` is not provided in the `kwargs` tuple, function `KwargsToGo` will not report an error.

 ```go